Motion Priority Optimization Framework towards Automated and Teleoperated Robot Cooperation in Industrial Recovery

 \subsubsection{Interaction Assessment}

-Figure \ref{fig:exp0_shapshot} shows snapshots of the preliminary interaction assessment.
-Figure \ref{fig:exp0_trajectories} shows the actual, illustrated as solid lines, and target (without interaction), illustrated as dashed lines, trajectories of the manufacturing robot and the recovery robot, and the relative distance between the manufacturing robot end-effector (solid line) and its threshold $\bar{l}_1$ (dashed line).
-At around $t=1.0$ and $t=3.2$, the operator handled the recovery robot to collide with the manufacturing robot.
-Since the relative distance $l_1$ was larger than the threshold $\bar{l}_1$ at around $t=1.0$, the recovery robot was prioritized, and the trajectory of the manufacturing robot was modified to avoid collisions.
-Conversely, at around $t=3.2$, the relative distance $l_1$ was smaller than the threshold $\bar{l}_1$.
-Therefore, the manufacturing robot was prioritized, and the teleoperation command to the recovery robot was blocked to avoid collisions.
-In both cases, the robots stably resumed tracking the target positions after the relative distance became significantly large.
-From these results, our proposed framework successfully prioritized the robots according to the relative distance used in the priority function.
+Figure \ref{fig:exp0_shapshot} provides visual snapshots from the preliminary interaction assessment.
+In Figure \ref{fig:exp0_trajectories}, both the actual trajectories, depicted as solid lines, and the target trajectories (i.e., those expected in the absence of interaction), represented by dashed lines, for both the manufacturing and recovery robots are displayed.
+Additionally, the relative distance between the manufacturing robot's end-effector (solid line) and its threshold (dashed line) is illustrated.
+Notably, at approximately $t=1.0$ and $t=3.2$, the operator guided the recovery robot to engage with the manufacturing robot.
+When the relative distance exceeded the threshold around $t=1.0$, priority was assigned to the recovery robot.
+Consequently, the trajectory of the manufacturing robot was adjusted to circumvent potential collisions.
+Conversely, around $t=3.2$, when the relative distance fell below its threshold value, the manufacturing robot was accorded priority, leading to a temporary suspension of teleoperation commands to the recovery robot to prevent collisions.
+In both instances, the robots effectively reverted to tracking their target positions once the relative distance expanded sufficiently.

-From the results above, the preliminary experiment successfully demonstrated the feasibility of our motion priority optimization framework.
-The preliminary experiment was conducted in a simplified configuration with two robots.
-As a practical and qualitative assessment, we conduct a simulation-based experiment with four robots in Section \ref{sec:simulation_exp}.
+Based on these outcomes, our proposed framework adeptly prioritizes robot actions in alignment with the relative distance parameter embedded within the priority function.
+Given the successful outcomes of the preliminary experiment, which was conducted using a simplified configuration involving two robots, we proceed to a more comprehensive simulation-based experiment involving four robots, as detailed in Section \ref{sec:simulation_exp}.